Kidney Bean

 -Clint and Matt Hendricks cutting Lynley's barbie's hair.

--Friday was our night to go to Wal-Mart.
+-Friday was our night to go to Wal-Mart.-Goonies

 -Durham Bulls games.